Index

 Compared with benchmark

-Admissions for gastroenteritis in infants aged under 1 year (Persons <1 yr)
+Emergency admissions for gastroenteritis (under 1 year) (Persons <1 yr)

 Period